denten/denten.github.io/_includes/CV/08-service.md

   seminars](http://universityseminars.columbia.edu/seminars/list-of-seminars/).
 - Multiple contributions to the "Strategic Plan for Humanities in the Arts and Sciences," 2016-2017.
-- Principle convener (along with Manan Ahmed and Roosevelt Montas) of the "Connected Core" pilot program as part of the universities "Core to Commencement" campaign, funded by the College Dean's office.
+- Principal convener (along with Manan Ahmed and Roosevelt Montas) of the "Connected Core" pilot program as part of the university-wide "Core to Commencement" campaign, funded by the College Dean's office.

 #### Graduate Advising